 The couple was married in 1982.
 Luke became step-mom to Bryan Perkins, Chase’s son from a previous relationship.
-Over the course of their nearly four decades of marriage, they went on to welcome three daughters of their own: Cydney Cathalene Chase, Caley Leigh Chase, and Emily Evelyn Chase.
+Over the course of their nearly four decades of marriage, they went on to welcome three daughters of their own.
+They share Cydney Cathalene Chase, Caley Leigh Chase, and Emily Evelyn Chase.

 Parenthood has made Chase into a new man.
-In addition to leaving behind drugs (though he was treated for prescription painkiller addiction in 1986) and booze, Chase stopped taking roles in romantic films. ?Once I got married and had kids, I moved away from romantic roles because it seemed wrong to have my [daughters] wondering why Daddy was kissing someone else,? he once told a reporter.
+In addition to leaving behind drugs and booze, Chase stopped taking roles in romantic films.
+“Once I got married and had kids, I moved away from romantic roles because it seemed wrong to have my [daughters] wondering why Daddy was kissing someone else,” he once told a reporter.

 Editors Note: This article was originally published on April 8, 2021.